Small Intestinal Bacterial Overgrowth: What to Know

 Probiotics containing Saccharomyces boulardii (S. boulardii) can be an effective treatment for intestinal bacterial overgrowth.
 A 2023 randomized clinical trial found that Saccharomyces boulardii, along with dietary changes, was an effective treatment for bacterial overgrowth.

 Soil-based probiotics may also be effective for treating Small Intestinal Bacterial Overgrowth.
-Because they have anti-inflammatory properties and don’t colonize the small intestine, soil-based probiotics may reduce SIBO symptoms and prevent them from returning.
+Because they possess anti-inflammatory properties and don’t colonize the small intestine, soil-based probiotics may help reduce SIBO symptoms and prevent them from recurring.

 Anti-microbial herbs

 Herbal antimicrobials function similarly to Rifaximin and probiotics and are more commonly utilized in functional medicine.
-Although there are fewer studies on the efficacy of herbal antimicrobials in treating IBS and SIBO, one study indicated that Berberine was effective in alleviating diarrhea symptoms in people with IBS.
-Many herbal medicines also have beneficial side effects; they are anti-inflammatory and may even have antidepressant properties.
-Additionally, herbal remedies can help address other bacterial and fungal imbalances, such as candida overgrowth, which may not have been detected through testing.
+Although there are fewer studies on the efficacy of herbal antimicrobials in treating IBS and SIBO, one study has indicated that berberine is effective in alleviating diarrhea symptoms in people with IBS.
+Many herbal medicines also have beneficial side effects, being anti-inflammatory and potentially possessing antidepressant properties.
+Additionally, herbal remedies can help address other bacterial and fungal imbalances, such as candida overgrowth, which may not be detected through standard testing.
 While antibiotics primarily target bacteria, many herbal medicines are effective against bacteria, fungi, and protozoa.

 Elemental diet

 Elemental diets were designed as medical foods for patients with severe digestive issues, functioning as a fast for gut microbes.
-Consuming elemental shakes for 2 to 3 weeks can be effective when other treatments fail.
+Consuming elemental shakes for 2 to 3 weeks can be a practical option when other treatments have failed.
 While research has mainly focused on inflammatory bowel disease, a study found that 80% of SIBO patients normalized their lactulose breath tests after two weeks on an elemental diet, and 65% experienced improved IBS symptoms.
 Even a “half” elemental diet, with 50% of daily calories from these shakes, can help manage gut issues and flare-ups, making them a viable option for long-term SIBO management.

-Look at potential die-off symptoms that people may experience while treating SIBO.
+Let’s consider potential die-off symptoms that people may experience when treating small intestinal bacterial overgrowth (SIBO).

 When treating Intestinal Bacterial Overgrowth, some individuals may experience “die-off” symptoms as the harmful bacteria are killed off and the body begins detoxifying.
 Common die-off symptoms can include: